richlamdev/dependabot-slack/README.md

 org_data/ folder.
 * JSON files for each repo is saved to the current folder under ./json_output, in the event manual review is needed.
-Note, this data can also be viewed via Github, within the reposistory, under the security tab, assuming appropriate permissions are granted.
+Note, this data can also be viewed via Github, within the reposistory queried, under the security tab, assuming appropriate permissions are granted.
 * The aforementioned folders are in the .gitignore file to prevent potentially uploading sensitive information to github.